cieloskye/memory_game/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+Required
+About the game and author
+How to install the game locally (if hosted on github, how to clone the repository) How to play the game
+Required dependencies (such as jQuery, fontawesome) Suggestions
+Contributions (if any).
+License information (if any)
+Note - You should make use of markdown to make your README file